waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 ![bluerov2-end-cap-remove](../img/bluerov2-end-cap-remove-1024x576.jpg)

 ### Install DVL-A50 penetrator

+!!! note
+	The following images shows the old penetrator from BlueRobotics.
+The procedure is the same with the new WetLink penetrators.

 To install DVL-A50 into the end cap, you will need the following parts and tools: